zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 The target types mimic the structure of the currency database domain.
-The `ScannedCurrency` trait represents a currency found in a luggage and its single property `isExported` combines data from the two source domains.
-A currency is considered *exported* if the currency's issuing country is the same as the country where the item was scanned.
+The `ScannedCurrency` trait represents a currency found in a luggage and its single property `isExported` combines data from the two source domains: a currency is considered *exported* if the currency's issuing country is the same as the country where the item was scanned.